 The theoretical background of the course is grounded in disciplines including: linguistic and rhetorical analysis, argumentation theory, critical thinking and persuasion research, theories of advertising and social marketing, and the cognitive and behavioural sciences.

 Every month there will be the possibility to talk with the authors of this course, discuss case-studies or ask for advice on communication in the field.
-The dates and time of these online tutorials are displayed on the webpage of the course on a regular basis.
+The dates and time of these online tutorials are displayed here on a regular basis.

 Next online tutorial